Facebook Is Suspending Cambridge Analytica, The Data Company That Worked For Trump's Campaign

 The company also helped develop the messaging for a pro-Brexit group.

-The suspension comes as Facebook grapples with how to handle news, as well as the spread of misinformation.
+Facebook's suspension of Cambridge Analytica comes on the same day David Carroll, a professor at New York’s Parsons School of Design, filed a legal claim in the UK against the company for its use of his personal data.
+Carroll has been digging into the company's practices since early 2017 in an effort to understand what data it has and how it was obtained.

-This is a developing story.
-Check back later and follow @BuzzFeedNews on Twitter for updates.
+The suspension also comes as Facebook grapples with how to handle the dissemination of news, as well as the spread of misinformation, on its platform.

 Trump's Data Firm Really Wants You To Know Claims About Its Mystical Powers Are Bullshit